-TNM — abbreviation from "Total Network Monitor", name and trademark of the described application.
+TNM — abbreviated from "Total Network Monitor" — is the name and trademark of the described application.

 CPU: 1000 Mhz.

 Disk space: 30 Mb for installation plus 1-5 Mb for monitoring project saving.

 Operating system: Windows 2000 / Windows 2000 Server.

 |Sensor type ||Requirements|

 |Internet sensors||Appropriate protocol support and deployed TCP port availability|

 |Windows sensors||Windows NT4 / 2000 / XP Pro / Vista / 2000 Server / 2003 Server / 2008 Server / Windows 7; administrator rights; ipc$, admin$ resources|

 |System efficiency||RPC protocol, open TCP port 135, ”Windows management Instrumentation (WMI)” service|

 |File sensors||NetBIOS and SMB protocols, open TCP ports 139 and 445|